USEPA/PAU_case_study/README.md

 python main.py -CAS 67630 67561 7664417 107211 110543 108883 68122 75092 -Y 1987 1988 1989 1990 1991 1992 1993 1994 1995 1996 1997 1998 1999 2000 2001 2002 2003 2004
 ```

-The flag -CAS is for the chemical used in the case study and -Y for the PAU dataset years used.
+The flag -CAS is for the chemicals used in the case study and -Y for the PAU dataset years used.
 The folder [Inputs.xls](https://github.com/jodhernandezbe/PAU_case_study/blob/master/Inputs.xls) has all the input information for the case study.
-The sheet Input contains the information for the streams, Chemical for the chemical substances, Industry_sector for the industry sectors, and Specifications for the factors in the Bayesian Network.
+The sheet ***Input*** contains the information for the streams, ***Chemical*** for the chemical substances, ***Industry_sector*** for the industry sectors, and ***Specifications*** for the guidelines about the factors in the Bayesian Network.

 When the following lines appear on your terminal, only press enter so that the program can continue running.

 ```
 ------------------------------------------------------------------------------------------------------------------------